top of page

 A good and cheap business is slow at getting you where you want to be.
 Not in the 'slow and steady wins the race' kind of way.
 More like 'I'm paying to make no progress' kind of way.

 Coaches in this category are spread thin, because they don't value their time and expertise, so they have to work with a lot of people at once to make a living.
-Buyers who look for this type of service ironically contribute to the slowness of their results, because they have not invested enough to want to really work hard.
+Most coaches can't provide a good service upon exceeding 20-30 one-to-one clients.
+To make a living with this model, you'd need to train double that amount.
+This means a lot of lazily programmed workouts not uploaded on time, messages not responded to, cancelled check-in calls etc.

 Good and Fast

-This is where coaching services reside.
+This is where good coaching services reside.
 I'm going to finish this article with an apocryphal story about a plumber and his customer:

 A man called a plumber to his home to solve a problem with one of his pipes.
 The plumber looked around and listened for about 10 minutes.
 He then grabbed a pipe wrench and hit a pipe three or four times in the same place.